 9. Look at some Other Rembrandt Paintings.
 Are they similar to this painting?
 How are they similar and how are they different?

-(This is the first half of the lesson "Value - Artistic Design and The Great Designer" available to members on The Resource Room.)
+(This is the first half of the lesson "Value - Artistic Design and The Great Designer" on The Resource Room.)

 The simplest type of contrast is a two-toned black and white image.
 Silhouettes are outlines of an object that is created by backlighting.
 The object itself shows no detail or very little detail.
 This artistic technique can be very dramatic in sunset or sunrise scene because of the contrast between the background and subject.
 Birds flying in a bright sky will produce silhouettes, the outlines of trees in the fog or against the setting sun, or anything photographed when the camera is pointed toward a light source will produce a silhouette.

 A. Children can experiment with silhouettes in many different ways.
 Have them make portrait silhouettes.
 Tape pieces of white paper to the wall, have one child stand in front of the paper, another child hold a flashlight and another trace the shadow.

 B. Have your children collect small items that they can trace at home or in a private area.
 Have them trace the items onto a sheet of paper and then see if the other children can guess the object is by its shape.
 If the object cannot be guessed ask the child to draw in more detail, adding more values, to see if the other children can guess what it might be.

 C. If you have cameras available practice taking silhouette pictures.
 Some ideas might be an animal or person in front of a brightly lit window, birds flying during sunset, a dark object against a white background, etc.

 Make Your Own Grayscale Ruler Using Tints and Shades